IgorMokhov/valantis-app/README.md

 - Loader displayed during each load.

 ### Security
-- API_KEY is stored in a separate .env file.
+- PASSWORD is stored in a separate .env file.

 ### Layout
 - Responsive design up to 320px.